Three Mile Island: Thirty Minutes to Meltdown

 Three Mile Island: Thirty Minutes to Meltdown is a 1982 book by Daniel Ford.
 Ford presents a "meticulous post-mortem of the events that nearly led to a meltdown" at the Metropolitan Edison station near Harrisburg in March 1979.
-He analyses the complex of people, technology, customs and regulations involved.
+He analyzes the complex of people, technology, customs and regulations involved.
 Ford identifies regulatory failure and industry cost-cutting as the underlying causes of the Three Mile Island accident.

 Daniel Ford is an economist and former director of the Union of Concerned Scientists.